SatoryKono/ChEMBL_data_acquisition/README.md

 inconclusive check (`Outputs not created; determinism check inconclusive`).
 Disable the flag with `--no-dry-run` when you need to compare real exports.

-For CLI-level sanity checks you can generate a small deterministic export and its metadata sidecar in a temporary directory:
+For CLI-level sanity checks you can generate a small deterministic export (add `--emit-legacy-artifacts` to persist metadata sidecars) in a temporary
+directory:

 ```bash
 python scripts/get_activities.py --limit 10 --final-out /tmp/activities.csv
 ```

-The resulting `/tmp/activities.csv` and `/tmp/activities.csv.meta.yaml` files
-should be byte-identical across repeated runs when using the same input and configuration.
+The resulting `/tmp/activities.csv` and, when requested, the `/tmp/activities.csv.meta.yaml` file should be byte-identical across repeated runs when using the same input and configuration.

 #### Pytest smoke marker